raikens1/mutation_rate/readme.md

 ### helper_code

 The majority of my workhorse python and shell scripts can be found here.
-They help parse through filtered .vcf files to extract information that I analyze downstream in R (see the 'analysis' directory)
+They help parse through filtered .vcf files to extract information that I analyze downstream in R (see the 'analysis' directory).

 ### vcf_filtration